edf-hpc/unclebench/docs/source/ubench-listparams.md

 # DESCRIPTION

-*ubench listparams*  lists benchmark parameters that can be modified throught a
+*ubench listparams*  lists benchmark parameters that can be modified through a
                      *ubench run -customp* command.

 # OPTIONS